shaharBabkoff/CPP_EX3/README.md

-# exe 3 descreption
+id:324207935
+email: shbabkoff123@gmail.com
+---
+# Catan Game Project
+---
 ## Game Rules
-This project implements a computerized version of the board game catcn.
-The game includes 3 players, the winner is the first to get 10 points.
-The game progresses in turns, where each player roll dice and can perform actions like building(roads, settlements, citys) buying development cards and trade.
+This project implements a computerized version of the board game Catan.
+The game includes 3 players, with the winner being the first to reach 10 points.
+The game progresses in turns, where each player can roll dice and perform actions such as building (roads, settlements, cities), buying development cards, and trading.

 ## Class Hierarchy
 The implementation includes the following classes:
-- `Board`: This class is responsible for the board structure.
-In this class all the hexigons and vertices are initialized.
-The board contain 37 hexigons and 54 vertices
-- `Catan`: This class represents a player in the game.
-It contains all attributes and properties of the player.
-- `Hexigon`: Each hexigon is comprised of 6 vertices and 6 edges.
-Also he has an id number and a resource type
- - `Vertex`: Each vertex has a uniqe id, a player who own him and a pupulated entity . in Vertex a player can build settlement/city according to the conditions
-- `Edge`: This class represent an edge in the board where a player can build a roud on.
-Edge is comprised of 2 vertices
-- `Player` :This class represents a player in the game.
-It contains all attributes and properties of the player.

-## Libraries Used
-The project utilizes standard C++ libraries such as `<iostream>`, `<vector>`, `<map>`, and `<algorithm>` for input/output handling, list and map management, and data manipulation.

-## Methods Implemented
-Below is a description of several key methods in the project:
-- `void Player::move(int x, int y)`: Moves the player to a new position on the game board, specified by coordinates x and y.
-- `void Game::start()`: Initiates a new game session, setting up the board and distributing initial resources or cards to players.
-- `void Board::update()`: Updates the state of the board with each turn, checking for win conditions and updating player positions.
-- `bool Player::checkResources()`: Checks if the player has the necessary resources to perform a particular action.

-## Running the Game
-To start the game, compile the source files and run the executable.
-Ensure that all dependencies are properly configured in your development environment.

-## Contributions
-Feel free to fork this project and contribute to its development.
-Pull requests are welcome.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+- **`Board`**: Responsible for the board structure.
+All hexagons and vertices are initialized in this class.
+The board contains 37 hexagons and 54 vertices.
+- The board also includes sea hexagons that surround the hexagons with resources.
+This design requires that each time a player wants to build a city/settlement, they need to enter 3 hexagons, even if the desired vertex is on an edge next to the sea.
+- **`Catan`**: Represents the actual game.
+Holds the player list and is responsible for tracking the players' turns.
+- **`Hexigon`**: Each hexagon is comprised of 6 vertices and 6 edges.
+It has an ID number and a resource type.
+- **`Vertex`**: Each vertex has a unique ID, a player who owns it, and a populated entity.
+Players can build a settlement/city on a vertex according to the conditions.
+- **`Edge`**: Represents an edge on the board where a player can build a road.
+Each edge is comprised of 2 vertices.
+- **`Player`**: Represents a player in the game.
+Contains all attributes and properties of the player.

+## Development Cards
+Development cards provide players with different capabilities or advantages when activated.
+Each card type inherits from the abstract `DevelopmentCard` class, which provides the base structure and functionality common to all cards.

+### `DevelopmentCard` (Abstract Base Class)
+- **Attributes**:
+  - `isBought_`: Boolean flag indicating whether the card has been purchased.
+- **Methods**:
+  - `setAsBought(bool val)`: Sets the card as bought.
+  - `activate(Player *player)`: Pure virtual function to activate the card.
+Specific behavior is implemented in derived classes.
+  - `getIfBought()`: Returns whether the card has been purchased.
+  - `activateFirstCheck(Player *player)`: Performs initial checks before card activation (e.g., if it is the player's turn).
+  - `activateEnd(Player *player)`: Concludes the activation process with cleanup or final steps.

+### `RoadBuildingCard`
+- Allows a player to build two roads at no resource cost.
+- **Method**:
+  - `activate(Player *player)`: Activates the card and gives the player 2 lumbers and 2 bricks

+### `KnightCard`
+- Represents a knight which a player that holds 3 knight cards gets 2 points
+- knight card doesnt have activate method so it has an empty implementation for the activate function

+### `VictoryCard`
+- Grants an additional victory point to the player.
+- **Method**:
+  - `activate(Player *player)`: Adds a victory point to the player's score.

+### `MonopolyCard`
+- Allows a player to declare one resource type and take all of that resource from other players. in oreder to activate the card the player needs first to set the wanted resource
+- **Attributes**:
+  - `resource_`: Specifies the resource type to be monopolized.
+  - `playersList_`: List of players in the game to affect.
+- **Methods**:
+  - `setResource(ResourceType resource)`: Sets the resource type for the monopoly.
+  - `activate(Player *player)`: Removes the specified resource from all other players and adds it to the activator’s resources.

+### `YearOfPlenty`
+- Allows a player to choose two resources to add to their inventory.
+- in oreder to activate the card the player needs first to set the wanted resourcses
+- **Attributes**:
+  - `resource1_`: The first resource type chosen.
+  - `resource2_`: The second resource type chosen.
+- **Methods**:
+  - `activate(Player *player)`: Adds the chosen resources to the player’s inventory.
+  - `setResources(ResourceType resource1, ResourceType resource2)`: Sets the resources that the player will receive.

+## trade development cards
+In catan i initilze all the development cards: 3 knight and 4 from all the other types if a player want to get a development card he use getDevelopmentCard function (in catan) A card can be traded only if the player hasnt activate it yet.
+Accept knight card which doesnt have activate method

+---